justinmahar/SublimeCSAutocompletePlus/README.md

 CoffeeScript Autocomplete Plus
 ==============================

-CoffeeScript Autocomplete Plus (CAP) is a Sublime Text 2 plugin that scans your CoffeeScript files on demand and makes autocomplete suggestions for you.
+CoffeeScript Autocomplete Plus (CA+) is a Sublime Text 2 plugin that scans your CoffeeScript files on demand and makes autocomplete suggestions for you.

 In addition, this plugin adds the "Coffee: Goto Definition" command, which will look up the class, function or variable definition of the selected token.